 - 1. In Multi Mode, select a Multi. - 2.
-Press the LAYER soft button. - 3.
-On the "Layer" Page, the new Zone is selected with a default layer Program selected.
+Press the LAYER soft button. - On the "Layer" Page, the new Zone is selected with a default layer Program selected.
 Use the ALPHA WHEEL or CATEGORY buttons to select a different Program for the new layered Zone. - 4.
-If desired you may wish to adjust additional Layer parameters, described in Split and Layer Parameters on page 2-7. - 5.
+You may wish to adjust additional Layer parameters, described in Split and Layer Parameters on page 2-9. - 5.
 Press the SAVE button to save your Layer as a Multi (See below for details on saving).
 After saving your Layer Multi, you can edit additional Multi parameters in Multi Edit mode.